 March 31st, 1901, Rev. S. K. Braun resigned after several years of faithful service.

 April 18th, 1901, it was decided to move the church building to the newly acquired lot.

 Rev. H.C.
 Downing was called to pastor on May 10th, 1901 and served for 1 year.

 May 2, 1902, Rev. Edward E. Tyson was called and resigned after 4 years.

 For several months the Church was without a pastor, students supplied the pulpit on Sundays and the work held together by the few faithful.

-Sometime during the early part of 1909, Rev. J. Herbert Bunyea was called to supply the pulpit on Sundays and on July 16th, 1909, he was called to become the pastor, and at this same meeting it was unanimously decided to change the name of the Church from Bethany Baptist to Chelsea Baptist Church.
+Sometime during the early part of 1909, Rev. J. Herbert Bunyea was called to supply the pulpit on Sundays and on July 16th, 1909, he was called to become the pastor.
+At this same meeting it was unanimously decided to change the name of the Church from Bethany Baptist to Chelsea Baptist Church.